5jt/dyalog-cookbook/manuscript/00_toc.md

 # Introduction

 # Structure

-# Package MyApp as an exexutable
+# Package MyApp as an executable

 # Logging what happens

 # Handling errors

 # Configuration settings

 # Testing: the sound of breaking glass

+> Needs some more information regarding the advanced features of the test framework.

+> Also: the container namespace being a scripted namespace might have significant disadvantages: investigate.

 # Make me

 # Documentation - the Doc is in

 # User Interface

   ## Native GUI

   ## HTML5/JavaScript

-  ## Keep UI separate from the busines logic.
+  ## Keep UI separate from the business logic.

+> Discuss the pros and cons of both native GUI and the HTML5/JavaScript approach.

+> Explain how important it is to separate business logic from UI not only for making it easier to exchange one UI by another one but also for making it easier (or even possible) to implement test cases for the business logic.

+> Discuss why often testing the UI as such is not a good idea and what exceptions there are and why.

 # Providing help

+> We introduce just Markdown2Help because
+> 1. it needs nothing but Dyalog.
+> 2. it provides a functionality that it very close to a CHM file.

-Let's focus just on Markdown2Help here because it needs nothing but Dyalog.
-Although it's a Windows solution we still get a working HTML version on different platforms.
+> Although it's a Windows solution we still get a working HTML version for Linux and Mac OS.

 # Writing an installer

-Inno installer (easy) or Wix (meets the needs of large companies) ?
+> We focus on the Inno installer (easy) or Wix (meets the needs of large companies) ?

-Linux?
+> We need to discuss the best way of how to install under Linux and Mac-OS with Andy.

 # Working with other processes